davisshaver/tech-docs/team-culture/code-review.md

   notification that their pull needs to be fixed before it can be reviewed or merged.
 - When the original developer is satisfied with their work, they can assign the pull request to another team member for review.
-Simple pull requests can be merged by the developer who reviews them.
+- Simple pull requests can be merged by the developer who reviews them.
+More complex changesets will often require conversations back and forth between reviewer and developer.
-- More complex changesets will often require back and forth between reviewer and developer.
-Github's "Changes" tab is a good place to leave line comments on specific code.
-More general comments can be left on the PR "Discussion" tab.
-When the reviewer is done with their review, they will assign the PR back to the original developer to address the issues which were brought up.
+- Github's "Files Changed" tab is a good place to leave inline comments on specific parts of the changeset.
+More general comments can be left on the pull request's "Conversation" tab.
+- When the reviewer is done with their review, they will assign the PR back to the original developer to address any issues which were brought up.
-- The developer will make changes suggested, discuss issue for clarity, and reassign it to the reviewer when they are satisfied with their work.
+- The developer will make changes suggested, discuss the issue for clarity, and may rewrite  reassign it to the reviewer when they are satisfied with their work.
 - When the reviewer is satisfied with changes, they can either merge or assign the pull request to a team lead to merge and push to production.